BlondeBurrito/plotrs/README.md

 ## Symbol Types/Colours

-The following symbols can be used for plotted data points:
+The following symbols can be used for plotting data points:

 * Cross
 * Circle